 Hub-centric bolt-on wheel spacers work the same way as your regular wheels do and are completely safe to put on your vehicle.

-Hub-centric wheel spacers bolt onto your hub and slide over the wheel studs, but they also have a lip that fits around your vehicle’s hub.
+This design bolts onto your hub and slide over the wheel studs, but they also have a lip that fits around your vehicle’s hub.
 This puts all the pressure right back on the hub, which is the strongest point.

 Lug-Centric (Floating) Bolt-On Spacers

-Lug-centric bolt-on spacers bolt directly to the wheel studs of your vehicle.
+Lug-centric bolt-on spacers also bolt directly to the wheel studs of your vehicle.
 They still provide their own lug nuts for the vehicle to mount to, but unlike hub-centric spacers they don’t have the lip that puts all the torque on the hub.

 To counter this, some wheel spacer manufacturers will make lug-centric, or “floating,” wheel spacers for vehicles with smaller axles.